mcastrorib/image-rev/README.md

 </p>
 <p align="center">Figure 2: REV analysis digitalized sphere used for usage example.</p>

+The above image is automatically saved at the results directory.

-After closing the data visualization window, the application asks if the user wants a REV extraction from the original image.
-Answer "yes" ("y" and "Y" are also valid) and it will asks the size of the desired REV. The extracted REV files will be saved at ``imgs`` folder inside the results directory.
+The application then asks if the user wants a REV extraction from the original image.
+Answer "yes" ("y" and "Y" are also valid) and it will asks for the size of the desired REV, and the extracted REV files will be saved at ``imgs`` folder inside the results directory.